Ferdinand Marcos's cult of personality: Martial law propaganda books

-"Today's Revolution:Democracy" was later followed by several books published under Marcos's name from 1970 to 1983, which are believed to have been written by ghostwriters, notably Adrian Cristobal.
+"Today's Revolution: Democracy" was later followed by several books published under Marcos's name from 1970 to 1983, which are believed to have been written by ghostwriters, notably Adrian Cristobal.

 One final book would be published after his death, in 1990.

 The five-peso Bagong Lipunan coin

 Marcos maintained his cult of personality through the issuance of a five peso coin that was in circulation until 1998.

-From 1975 to 1982, the Bangko Sentral ng Pilipinas (BSP) introduced a five peso coin in line with the new 'Ang Bagong Lipunan' series issued in commemoration of Marcos's declaration of Martial Law.
-The obverse bears the inscription 'Ang Bagong Lipunan,' year of minting, and a profile of Marcos, who was the president throughout the circulation of the coins, faced to the left.
+From 1975 to 1982, the Bangko Sentral ng Pilipinas (BSP) introduced a five-peso coin in line with the new 'Ang Bagong Lipunan' series issued in commemoration of Marcos's declaration of Martial Law.
+The obverse bears the inscription 'Ang Bagong Lipunan,' the year of minting, and a profile of Marcos, who was the president throughout the circulation of the coins, faced to the left.
 Marcos himself approved the coins with his own face.
-The denomination, the inscription 'Republika ng Pilipinas', and the official coat of arms are all on the reverse.
-The coin along with the other denominations of the Ang Bagong Lipunan Series were demonetized by the BSP on January 2, 1998.
+The denomination, the inscription 'Republika ng Pilipinas,' and the official coat of arms are all on the reverse.
+The coin, along with the other denominations of the Ang Bagong Lipunan Series, was demonetized by the BSP on January 2, 1998.

 The Marcos bust

-Among the most prominent symbols of Marcos's rule over the Philippines was the 30-metre (98 ft) concrete bust of himself constructed in 1978 by the Philippine Tourism Authority near the peak of Mt.
-Shontoug in Tuba, Benguet, along the Aspiras-Palispis Highway on the tourist route to Baguio.
+Among the most prominent symbols of Marcos's rule over the Philippines was the 30-metre (98 ft) concrete bust of himself constructed in 1978 by the Philippine Tourism Authority near the peak of Mt Shontoug in Tuba, Benguet, along the Aspiras-Palispis Highway on the tourist route to Baguio.
 Controversial as a symbol of self-glorification, its construction was noted for having displaced indigenous Ibaloi from their lands.

 The bust was destroyed on December 29, 2002, by suspected treasure hunters who thought that the bust contained parts of the rumored Yamashita treasure, although early speculation was that the New People's Army was behind the bombing of the monument.

-Daytoy ti Bannawag

-Another prominent memorial of the late dictator is the Daytoy ni Bannawag, a bronze monument of Ferdinand Marcos in Batac, Ilocos Norte, inaugurated in 1977 and attributed to Italian sculptor Giuseppe Marinucci.
-It is considered a prominent example of the Marcos regime’s use of public monuments to cultivate a personality cult.
-The statue was renovated in 2017, when the National Historical Commission of the Philippines unveiled a historical marker to mark Marcos’s centenary; critics have argued that the marker contributes to historical distortion by omitting references to human rights abuses, corruption, and censorship during his rule.
-Since 2022, President Bongbong Marcos has led annual wreath-laying ceremonies at the monument on 11 September, commemorated as Marcos Day in Ilocos Norte.

 During the Fourth Republic (1981–1986)

 Concealing of illness

 Towards the end of his 21-year administration, Marcos's health began to degrade.
-But because he had built his image around the mythical Filipino Adam-figure "Malakas," his administration continued to portray him as a "Filipino superman," going to great lengths to conceal his illnesses.
+But because he had built his image around the mythical Filipino Adam-figure "Malakas", his administration continued to portray him as a "Filipino superman", going to great lengths to conceal his illnesses.